enochii/enochii.github.io/_posts/2021-11-16-simple-Control-Flow-Analysis-of-C.md

 #### Map & Unmap data flow(pointer information)

 "map" and "unmap" are taken from [1].
-In my opinion, "map" means passing data flow carried with parameter and global variable, "unmap" means the inverse operation together with returning the information of "return statement".
+In my opinion, "map" means passing data flow carried with parameter and global variable, "unmap" means the reversed operation of "map" together with returning the information of "return statement".
 Usually, when we map from caller to callee, we will kill the data flow we mapped.
 And in unmap stage, we merge them back.
 If we do not kill the mapped data flow, the precision may get hurt.

 #### When to invalidate state?